steaklive/DXR-Sandbox/README.md

 # DXR-Sandbox
-Simple framework for testing DirectX Raytracing and improving DirectX12 knowledge
+Simple framework for testing DirectX Raytracing and improving DirectX12 knowledge.

 WORK IN PROGRESS!